rbind/blog.jemu.name/content/posts/2019/2019-09-05-bookdown-is-neat-and-automation-is-hard/index.md

 2. Create a `.fonts` directory where, well, fonts go.
 Use `mkdir -p` to only create it if it doesn't exist already without throwing an error – we also cache that folder.
 3. Manually download fonts as `.zip` files and extract them to `$HOME/.fonts/` – checking if the zip already exists in the cache.
 4. Do stuff with `texlive-fontconfig.conf` – I don't know man.
 It ended up (probably) solving the issue that XeLaTeX didn't find "`TeX Gyre Pagella`" because the font name contained spaces.
 I think.
 Honestly at this point I'm too tired of this to do more testing.
-5. `fc-cache -fv` makes the new fonts in `.fonts` available to the system. `fc-list` is only there for debugging purposes so the lst of currently available fonts gets printed in the travis build log.
+5. `fc-cache -fv` makes the new fonts in `.fonts` available to the system. `fc-list` is only there for debugging purposes so the list of currently available fonts gets printed in the travis build log.

 And... it works.
 Neat.
 This makes `TeX Gyre Pagella` and `TeX Gyre Heros` available to XeLaTeX, and adds [Fira](https://mozilla.github.io/Fira/) fonts for both XeLaTeX (where I use `Fira Mono` as a `monofont`) and ggplot2 plots, where I use `Fira Sans` via the aforementioned theme/package.